micronDLA/SDK/docs/PythonAPI.md

 # Python API

-The python FWDNXT inference engine class has these functions:
+The python Micron DLA hardware class has these functions:

 ## Compile

-Loads a network and prepares it for FWDNXT inference engine.
+Loads a network and prepares it for Micron DLA hardware.

 ***Parameters:***

 **Image**:  it is a string with the image path or the image dimensions.
-If it is a image path then the size of the image will be used to set up FWDNXT hardware's code.
+If it is a image path then the size of the image will be used to set up Micron DLA hardware's code.
 If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
 Example: width=224,heigh=256,channels=3 becomes a string "224x256x3".

 **Modeldir**: path to a model file in ONNX format.

-**Outfile**: path to a file where a model in FWDNXT ready format will be saved.
+**Outfile**: path to a file where a model in Micron DLA ready format will be saved.

 **Numcard**: number of FPGA cards to use.